 “Auto islet cell transplantation is an important treatment option for patients,” says Bashoo Naziruddin, PhD, director of the Islet Cell Laboratory at Baylor Dallas and adjunct professor at Baylor University in Waco.
 “Yet despite improvements made in the past two decades, early islet graft loss and sustained islet function remain a challenge.
 During the isolation procedure and immediately after infusion into the patient, we have discovered that up to 50 percent of islet cells are lost due to inflammation.
 Therefore, reducing inflammation during transplant may be an important step for improving transplant outcomes.”

-Recent evidence has identified the role of toll-like receptors (TLRs) – a class of proteins that play a key role in inflammatory response – in poor transplant outcomes.
+Recent evidence has identified the role of toll-like receptors (TLRs) – a class of proteins that play a key role in inflammatory response and poor transplant outcomes.
 Of particular interest is TLR4.
 Activation of TLR4 triggers a robust inflammatory cascade that ultimately results in the production of inflammatory cytokines and possibly islet cell death.

 The Baylor islet cell team designed two studies to evaluate the efficacy of TAK-242, a small molecular inhibitor of TLR4, in reducing inflammation.
 TAK-242 was identified as an ideal candidate due to its specificity for TLR4 and its safety as demonstrated by a phase II clinical trial.

 The first study used a small mouse model to incorporate soluble TAK-242 with collagenase enzyme to inhibit sterile inflammation sustained during and after islet isolation.
-TAK-242 was shown to be safe to the islet cells, but, more importantly, the quality of the islet cells were better, and they were resistant to damage by inflammation.
+TAK-242 was shown to be safe to the islet cells, but, more importantly, the quality of the islet cells was better, and they were resistant to damage by inflammation.

 “The results are important for the field of islet cell transplantation,” says Dr. Naziruddin.
 “We were encouraged by the good results of this first study, so we came up with a very novel design to release the drug locally.”